michielmulders/token-keys-test-cases/README.md

 ### Case 3
 **Can the admin key update other keys?**

 **Output:** Yes, the admin key has the authority to change the supply key, freeze key, pause key, wipe key, and KYC key.
+Note that the updated key doesn't need to sign the transaction for it to be assigned to a specific key for the token.

+In the example below, the supply key is updated with a new supply key.
+The `newSupplyKey` doesn't need to sign the transaction, just the `adminKey` needs to sign.

 ```js
 let tokenUpdateTx = await new TokenUpdateTransaction()